PAR-Github/Shotcut-FilterSet/README.md

 # Shotcut-FilterSet
-An easy-to-access list of Shotcut Filter-Sets
+An easy-to-access list of Shotcut Filter-Sets for Shotcut video editor